ivanp7/autoconfig-scripts/README.md

 Scripts that do configuration for desktop/server systems.

+* 12-virtual-machine-emulation-configuration

+Scripts that configure virtual machine emulators.

+* 13-user-specific-configuration

+Scripts that do user-specific adjustments.

-* 12-graphics-configuration
+* 20-graphics-configuration

 Scripts that configure X server, graphics driver and related things.

-* 1a-user-specific-configuration
+* 21-nvidia-configuration

-Scripts that do user-specific adjustments.
+Scripts that configure NVIDIA driver and related things.

-* 20-extra-software-lists
+* extra-software-lists

 Lists of the useful optional software.